top of page

 American flag waving

-We are planning for a late spring litter.
+We have an available puppy!
 Please see the Puppies/Available tab for more info.
-SERIOUS INQUIRIES ONLY PLEASE!
+SERIOUS INQUIRIES ONLY PLEASE.

 © Copyright